Pembroke Dock: Milford Haven

-New town of Pembroke Dock
+New town

 After failing to agree a purchase price for the existing Millford shipyard with Fulke Greville, Charles Greville's heir, the Admiralty agreed purchase of land 5 mi across the haven from Milford, near the town of Pembroke in a district called Pater (village) or Paterchurch.
 This was one of the few sites in the haven suitable for building a dock for constructing decent sized ships, as its shoreline was flat but led quickly into deep harbour.
 Secondly, the Board of Ordnance had purchased 50 acre in preparation from the 1758 report to strengthen the haven's defences, which was added to by the purchase of an adjoining 20 acre for £5,500 from the Meyrick family.

 The town of Pembroke Dock was founded in 1814 when Pembroke Dockyard was established, initially called Pater Dockyard.
 Construction started immediately, with the former frigate HMS Lapwing driven ashore as a temporary accommodation hulk.
 Orders were placed for the construction of 74 gun battleship, and four frigates.
-However, after the Battle of Waterloo in June 1815, although the scheme still seemed ill placed in what would be a smaller Royal Navy, the final plans were given the go ahead on 31 October 1815.
+After the Battle of Waterloo in June 1815, although the scheme still seemed ill placed in what would be a smaller Royal Navy, the final plans were given the go ahead on 31 October 1815.
 The Naval Dockyards Society published a historical review in 2004.